asmodeus812/elearning/java-se-study/java-ocp/2-advanced-class-design.md

 These classes are defined in a static context bound to the class type itself.
 There are several rules on how they can be used and what they can access from the enclosing class or type.

 - Every static inner nested class is associated `with the enclosing class type itself`.

 - The accessibility of the static class is defined by the outer class - meaning that even if the static inner class is defined as public, if the outer class is package protected / default access, then the static inner class will not be publicly accessible, even though it has a public modifier

--   The name of the inner static class is expressed inthe context of the wrapping outer class name - meaning that to use the nested static inner class one has to use the following syntax - `uOuterClassName.InnerClassName` it is also possible to staticly import the inner class, to avoid this long expression of class name chaining
+- The name of the inner static class is expressed in the context of the wrapping outer class name - meaning that to use the nested static inner class one has to use the following syntax - `uOuterClassName.InnerClassName` it is also possible to statically import the inner class, to avoid this long expression of class name chaining

 - When a inner static class or interface is defined inside an enclosing interface they are defined as implicitly static, there is no way to define a local inner class or interface inside an interface, for the obvious reasons, the same is NOT true for abstract classes however.

--   Static nested classes can be declared abstract or final, they can also be used as base classes for other clases, or they can also extend off of another class type, even the enclosing one they are in
+- Static nested classes can be declared abstract or final, they can also be used as base classes for other classes, or they can also extend off of another class type, even the enclosing one they are in

 - Static nested classes can have static members, which is not true for all types of nested classes.

 - Static nested classes can ONLY access static members of the enclosing class, however if the static inner class has a reference to an instance object of the enclosing class it can access its members, no matter the access modifier - private or otherwise.

 - Enclosing classes can access the static members of the inner static class, and also if they have a reference to an instance of the inner static class, their member variables, irrespective of the access modifiers - private or otherwise

 - To instantiate a static inner class one has to use the following syntax, referencing the outer class name first then the static member class - `OuterClassName.InnerClassName instance = new OuterClassName.InnerClassName()`

 An example of the relationship between the Outer and Inner static classes